Emily DiDonato

 Emily DiDonato (born February 24, 1991) is an American model.
+She was born in Goshen, New York and is of Italian, Irish and Native American ancestry.
+She began her career in modeling at the age of 10 and has since worked with major brands such as Guess, Ralph Lauren, Maybeline New York, Giorgio Armani, L'Oreal and Oysho.
+She made her Sports Illustrated Swimsuit Issue debut in 2013.

 Early life

 Born in Goshen, New York, DiDonato is of Italian, Irish, and Native American ancestry.
 Her great-grandparents emigrated to the U.S. from Italy.
-Emily was scouted at the Danbury Mall when she was 10 years old by Tina Kiniry from the John Casablancas Modeling & Acting Agency of Connecticut.
-Tina introduced Emily to Request Model Management in 2008 and she booked jobs as the face of Guess? clothing for spring 2009 and as a model in Ralph Lauren's "Rugby" spring 2009 advertisement campaign.

 Career

-In May 2009, she was signed as the face of Maybelline New York, having just graduated from high school with only a few months of modeling experience, and made her television commercial debut for the company's "Color Sensational Lip Color" line, alongside Christy Turlington, Jessica White, and Julia Stegner.
-DiDonato began modeling for Victoria's Secret in August 2009, and appeared on her first magazine cover with The Block's October 2009 issue.
+DiDonato signed with ReQuest Model Management in 2008 and booked several major campaigns for the following year, including Guess?, Ralph Lauren's "Rugby" ad campaign, and Maybelline New York.
+Having just graduated from high school with only a few months of modeling experience, she made her television commercial debut for Maybelline's "Color Sensational Lip Color" line, alongside Christy Turlington, Jessica White, and Julia Stegner.
+DiDonato began modeling for Victoria's Secret in August 2009 and appeared on her first magazine cover with The Block's October 2009 issue.

 Prior to the 2009 New York Fashion Week, Vogue Germany dubbed her "top newcomer".

 In 2010, she became the face of Giorgio Armani's fragrance Acqua Di Gioia.
-Images of her from this campaign were used as the cover pages of L'Oréal's Annual and Financial Reports for 2010.
-For Summer 2013, Emily DiDonato stars in advertising campaign for Oysho.
+Images of her from this campaign were used on the cover pages of L'Oréal's Annual and Financial Reports for 2010.
+For summer 2013, DiDonato starred in an advertising campaign for Oysho.

 She made her Sports Illustrated Swimsuit Issue debut in 2013, with photos taken in Namibia.

-Emily has walked for Chanel, Balmain, Givenchy, rag+bone, Louis Vuitton, Loewe, and Giles Deacon.
+DiDonato has walked for Chanel, Balmain, Givenchy, rag+bone, Louis Vuitton, Loewe, and Giles Deacon.
 She has appeared in advertising campaigns for Miu Miu, Oscar de la Renta, Giorgio Armani, Calvin Klein, Trussardi, Ralph Lauren, Just Cavalli, Missoni, Elie Tahari, Longchamp, Nicole Farhi, Aldo, Gap, Juicy Couture, and Guess.

-DiDonato has stated that "I'd like to maybe get into acting one day."

 Personal life

 DiDonato married financier Kyle Peterson on June 23, 2018.
-In June 2021, DiDonato announced her pregnancy with a baby girl.
-She gave birth on November 23, 2021.
-In October 2022, DiDonato announced her second pregnancy.
+She gave birth to a daughter on November 23, 2021, and gave birth to a son in May 2023.
+In August 2024, she revealed that she had miscarried, at eight weeks, earlier that year.